google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

     })

-[Click here to see that in action](_code/story.json), check the console in DevTools to see the result.
+[See that in action here](_code/story.json), check the console in DevTools to see the result.
 In fact, we could make a `getJSON` function really easily:

     function getJSON(url) {